What does it mean to major in Southern Studies?

 Many majors enjoy getting involved in the activities of the Center for the Study of Southern Culture, such as the Southern Foodways Alliance, SouthDocs, the Oxford Conference for the Book, and Living Blues magazine.

-Dr. Simone Delerme, Assistant Professor of Anthropology and McMullan Assistant Professor of Southern Studies, earned her Ph.D. from Rutgers University.
+Dr. Simone Delerme, Associate Professor of Anthropology and McMullan Associate Professor of Southern Studies, earned her Ph.D. from Rutgers University.
 Her research focuses on Latino migration to the South, and the social class distinctions and racialization processes that create divergent experiences in Southern spaces and places.
 Dr. Delerme’s dissertation, “The Latinization of Orlando: Race, Class, and the Politics of Place,” focused on language ideologies, racial formation, and the embodied social class identities that impacted Latino migration, settlement, and incorporation in Central Florida.
 She specializes in the anthropology of the contemporary United States with interests in Latino migration, critical race theory, language ideologies, social class inequalities, and suburbanization.

 Dr. Delerme’s newest ethnographic research examines migration to Memphis, Tennessee and North Mississippi, places that have experienced an influx of Latinos.
 She has conducted oral history interviews with Latino restaurant owners and employees in conjunction with the Southern Foodways Alliance.
 She continues to document how Latinos have been incorporated into the social, cultural, political and economic life of communities in the Mid-South.